igor-semyonov/ece555-presentation/README.md

 8. In the shell where you plan to compile a Rust_CUDA project, run `export LLVM_CONFIG=<path-to-llvm-config-binary>` For me, this is
 `export LLVM_CONFIG=/home/kdcadet/code/llvm-7.0.1/bin/llvm-config`

+# Ideas for coding portion

+- Monte Carlo Pi estimation: Generate points in the square of size 2x2 centered at the origin.
+The proportion inside the unit circle will give us an estimate of pi.
+- Image convolution.
+A bit boring, but also should be relatively easy to do.
+We could also expand this to a small-ish CNN, maybe with backprop too.